Protect-Democracy/jan-6-select-committee-archive/README.md

     $ jan-6-archive migrate --id 20200101
 ```

-#### Archive
+#### Archive command

-Archive command parses and downloads all materials from given pages and saves them locally, grouped by date.
+Archive command parses sources and downloads all materials found and saves them locally, grouped by in the assigned `set`.

+- Given that this has moved to an ongoing archive, the default `--set` parameter is `latest` and should likely not be changed.
+- **IMPORTANT TODO**: Currently this utility does not get the current archive from where it is hosted, so if you are starting from scratch, make sure to download the [current archive](https://select-committee-on-jan-6-archive.s3.us-west-2.amazonaws.com/inventory.json) and put it in the `--output` directory.
+- Creates a backup of the current local inventory in `.cache/inventories/`.

+#### Parse command

+Use this to run a specific parser and see what materials would be downloaded.
+This is useful for debugging and testing.
+Parsers are found in `lib/parsers/`.

+#### Migrate command

+Use this to run a one-off migration.
+This is useful to restructure the archive or inventory.
+Migrations are found in `lib/migrations/`.

-## Configure
+### Configure

 The following environment variables can be set to help configure:

+- `DEBUG` - Utilize something like `DEBUG=j6*` to see debug logs for this project only.
 - `ARCHIVE_URL_BASE` - The base URL to where the archive will be hosted; should be something like `https://example.com`.

-## Sources and data

-### Pages

-Pages that are parsed are managed in `data/select-committee-pages.csv`.
-This describes URLs to attempt to parse and download materials from.
-Corresponding parsers are found in `lib/parsers/`.

-The [final report](https://january6th.house.gov/sites/democrats.january6th.house.gov/files/Report_FinalReport_Jan6SelectCommittee.pdf) is considered a page to download materials from – most of which are external.
-Due to difficulty parsing the PDF on the fly, the PDF has been converted to HTML via Adobe Acrobat Pro and saved in `data/final-report/`.
-Even with this, many URLs are either not parsed or not parsed accurately.

-### Direct materials
+### Sources

-Some direct materials are managed in `data/select-committee-materials.csv`.
-These are materials that are not on a page, but are linked to directly.
-These are downloaded and saved in the archive under `direct-materials`.

-## Backup
+The sources are defined in `data/sources.csv`.

-### S3
+### Sync with S3

 To backup files to S3, do something like the following: